Steps for Register S Corporation in California: An In-Depth Overview

 7 Steps for Starting an S Corp in California

-Incorporating and registering an S corp in California requires observance of due process.
+Incorporating and registering an S corporation in California requires observance of due process.
 The following steps are necessary for setting up an S Corp in California.

 - Choose a Unique Business Name: First, decide on a business name allowed under California naming rules for an LLC or corporation.
 The name must differ from any other registered business name.
 It should also contain the words "Corporation," "Incorporated," or abbreviations like "Corp" or "Inc." One may check out the availability of the name on the California Secretary of State website.